alugha/player/README.md

 ## Example

-You can find an interactive example in `example/`.
+You can find an interactive example on <https://alugha.github.io/player/example/>.
-Execution of the example requires `yarn`.
-First install the development dependencies with `yarn install`.
-Then run `yarn example`
+The code for the example is located at <https://github.com/alugha/player/tree/main/example>.

 ## Usage